skybert/ac-hipchat-nick/README.md

 auto-complete backend for entering HipChat nicks (aka mention names).

+## Background

+We use HipChat at work and I use Emacs/ERC as my chat client.
+Since HipChat doesn't expose the mention names as XMPP nicks (which would have been SO nice), I looked around for a plugin which allowed me to lookup the nicks/mention names of the people in the room.
+Since I didn't find any such plugin, I wrote one.

 ## Usage

 First off, you'll need to create a HipChat API auth token, you can